So you’re looking for the best tankless hot water heater?

 Since natural gas-powered units are able to handle incredibly high volumes of water, they are more than ideal for large homes.
 They’re also quite familiar with most of us who live in freezing climates all year round.
 Now, naturally (pun intended), natural gas will always be cheaper than electricity.

-So when it comes to both long-term utility perspective and saving money, a gas powered model might just be the best tankless hot water heater on the market.
+So when it comes to both long-term utility perspective and saving money, a gas powered model might just be the best tankless hot models on the market.

 But wait; A word of caution for all our esteemed visitors.